 Primary causes of acquired brain injury are tumors, trauma, stroke, hypoxia/anoxia, alcohol related & other toxins, infection as well as degenerative diseases (Alzheimer’s, Parkinson’s, Multiple Sclerosis & Huntington’s).
 The brain controls everything we think, feel and do, as well as how we move, what we smell and what we see.
 Everything about us is controlled by our brain.

 Studies show the brain is capable of changing through neuroplasticity; the natural ability of the brain to reorganize and rewire functions over to new, healthy parts of the brain after injury.
 New neurons require support from other neurons to survive.
 More practice and repetition helps to strengthen the connection.
 Neuroplasticity is nothing without meaningful engagement, focus on specific tasks, and your hard work.
-There is no quick fix, but what it does mean is that it doesn’t matter if it’s been two months or two decades since your stroke: practice can spark new changes in your brain and improvements in function.
+There is no quick fix, but what it does mean is that it doesn’t matter if it’s been two months or two decades since your brain injury which includes stroke: practice can spark new changes in your brain and improvements in function.
 Recovery is usually life-long requiring hard work and lots of commitment.
 It will not be easy and will probably be the hardest thing you will ever do.

 CBIS is on a campaign to raise awareness and funds to support community-based brain injury programs for the Cowichan area.
 We want everyone to know there is LIFE AFTER BRAIN INJURY.
 After all, if you don’t know a brain injury survivor yourself, then you probably know someone who loves one.